 What Are Its Symptoms?

-Early diagnosis and treatment are key to preventing further complications down the road.
+Early diagnosis and treatment are key to preventing further complications of this sleep-related breathing disorder down the road.
 Since pediatric OSA can significantly affect your child’s growth, behavior, and cognitive development, you should learn to identify its signs and symptoms:

 - Snoring